 - Donepezil should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking donepezil while you are pregnant.
-It is not known if donepezil is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking donepezil.
 Donepezil is not approved for use in women who may be breast-feeding.

 Possible side effects of donepezil: